joey-qytyku/OS-90-fixed/Journal.md

 I should change the permissions of the page to ring-0 to catch the error.

 Some details: the segment appears to be wrong.
 It just calls C000:0000.

+# November 12

+Hello world is now working.
+The register structure is fixed.
+Interrupt do not work with the printf though.

+All my page tables get totally trashed for some reason and I execute at invalid addresses.

+I will see if interrupts do this.

+- Tables are good after interrupts only
+- Interrupts on after printf is good

+Not getting any errors now.
+Strange.
+No idea if interrupts will work while in v86.
+Can only hope.

+Until then, I need to work on finalizing the INTxH interface until it can call INT 21H.